You're Invited to Mary-Kate & Ashley's: You're Invited to Mary-Kate & Ashley's Mall Party (1997)

-In You're Invited to Mary-Kate & Ashley's Mall Party, it's a rainy day and Mary-Kate and Ashley are bored.
+In You're Invited to Mary-Kate & Ashley's Mall Party, it is a rainy day and Mary-Kate and Ashley are bored.
 Luckily, their cousin invites them and their friends to go to the Mall of America with her.
 They fly a plane there where they go shopping, beat a few boys in mini golf club, eat in the food court, and join the boys in their concert.